 Yes.
 While recent CDC guidance no longer recommends universal masking in health care settings, as noted above, the stricter requirement by the state or local agencies prevail.
-The California Department of Public Health April 22, 2022 guidance clearly state that masks must continue to be worn in health care facilities, long-term care facilities and other specific settings.
+The California Department of Public Health September 20, 2022 guidance clearly states that masks must continue to be worn in health care facilities, long-term care facilities and other specific settings.
 As a best practice, refresh patient communications and signage.

 Yes.
 Patient screening is an essential part of COVID-19 infection prevention and is also required by Cal/OSHA aerosol transmissible disease regulation.
-Temperature taking is recommended.
-You may ask patients about vaccination status; it is not a violation of the law to do so.
+Temperature taking is at the discretion of the dental practice.
 A screening form is not required but record in the patient’s chart that they were screened.
 See the updated screening protocol.

 Staff may voluntarily choose to wear a respirator while at work and for non-aerosol generating procedures, and the employer must provide it if requested, per Cal/OSHA.
 Voluntary use of a respirator does not require the employer to provide a medical evaluation or fit-testing but the employer must ensure the employee is trained on how to put it on and how to perform a seal check each time the respirator is worn.

 Yes, for aerosol-generating procedures according to the Cal/OSHA emergency temporary standard.
 Cal/OSHA requires respirators used in the practice to be approved by NIOSH.